top of page

 No worries!
 As long as you bring a valid ticket along with the correct ID to each event then you’re all set.
 You’ll need to bring valid age ID.
 Age ID is anything you would take to a bar – passport/licence/Kiwi Access card.

-• Do I need to go into the OUSA Main Office to pick anything up?
+• Do I need to go into the OUSA Main Office to pick any thing up?

 • Refunds?